mautaques/mp3_player/README.md

 <img src="https://github.com/user-attachments/assets/11ebc15c-d03c-487d-a155-00af0e6cdf52" alt="Description" width="400"/>

-## When inside the app, and the add music button is selected, a page with the song information is shown
+## When inside the app and the add music button is selected, a page with the song information is shown

 <img src="https://github.com/user-attachments/assets/59a1f94c-a829-46ce-b19d-16d9c0a75b46" alt="Description" width="400"/>